 As the thoughts were swirling in my mind, my husband, Bob, called out from the kitchen that he loved me.
 I heard myself thinking: How can you love me if I’m not doing anything?

-So, I asked him, exactly that question and he responded with a smile, “I love you just for being here.
+So, I asked him exactly that question, and he responded with a smile, “I love you just for being here.
 You are the sweetest little being I know, even when you piss me off.
 Right now, you don’t piss me off; I just want to hug you.”

 One of the categories of stinking thinking I am most prone to is called emotional reasoning: I feel bad, so I think I am bad.
 When I am sick and feel bad, I’m especially susceptible to this form of stinking thinking.
 I realize I need to take this message in: I am valuable and lovable.
 I matter.
 I don’t have to earn love.
 These are the thoughts I need to let in.
-I repeat them to myself as a mantra, imagining Bob’s loving expression as I say them, soaking it in.
+I repeat them to myself like a mantra, imagining Bob’s loving expression as I say them, soaking it in.

 And what happens when I do this?
 Well, suddenly, I’m relaxing and actually thankful I’m sick.
 Being sick is a good reminder that I am valuable, I am lovable, that my being is as valuable as my doing.

 It happens.
-We get sick and we have bad days.
+We get sick, and we have bad days.
 Getting through it means reminding ourselves (and listening when others remind us) of our worth.

 When this is affirmed for me, I often really take time to soak the message in.
 I may repeat it to myself, envisioning my loving ally in my mind as I repeat the thoughts that I’m valuable.
 I’m loved, just as I am.
 My yearnings are being met.